CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 *Defined in [group.schema.json](./schema/group.schema.json), [metadataEntity.schema.json](./schema/metadataEntity.schema.json), and [tileset.3DTILES_metadata.schema.json](./schema/content.3DTILES_metadata.schema.json)*.

-Tiles may contain more than one content entity (see: [`3DTILES_multiple_contents`](../3DTILES_multiple_contents)), or multiple tiles may reference content sharing the same metadata.
+Tiles may contain more than one content (see: [`3DTILES_multiple_contents`](../3DTILES_multiple_contents)), or multiple tiles may reference content sharing the same metadata.
 In these cases, metadata assigned to the tile would be inadequate or inefficient for describing tile contents.
 This extension allows content to be organized into collections, or "groups", and metadata may be associated with each group.
 Groups are useful for supporting metadata on only a subset of a tile's content, or for working with collections of contents as layers, e.g. to manage visibility or visual styling.

 Tile contents are assigned to groups, representing collections of content, by attaching a `3DTILES_metadata` extension to the content object and specifying its `group` property.
 Each content entity may be assigned only to a single group, but a single group may have any number of tile contents assigned to it.